ResearchComputingServices/parallel-computing/_episodes/06-matlab-intro.md

 A broadcast variable is simply a variable that is read-only inside the loop.
 That is, values from the variable are used in the parallel loop, but the variable is never updated inside the loop.
 A copy of the entire variable is sent to every worker, which why it is termed a broadcast variable.

-In this code example, `B` is a broadcast variable.
+In this code example, `b` is a broadcast variable.

 ![Example of Broadcast Variable](../fig/parfor_classification_broadcast.svg)